 Discard mortality is a pervasive issue that affects much of the South Atlantic snapper grouper management unit (FMU).
-The snapper grouper FMU includes 55 bottom- and reef-dwelling fish species, many of which are neither snappers nor groupers (e.g. triggerfish and several jack species).
+The snapper grouper FMU includes 55 bottom- and reef-dwelling fish species, many of which are neither snappers nor groupers (e.g., triggerfish and several jack species).
 Many of these species have different management regulations and seasons.
 During a harvest closure for a species, that species must be released even if it is caught when fishing for a different, co-occurring species that can be harvested.
 For example, in 2021, the recreational sector was allowed to harvest red snapper for three days in July.
 However, in some areas, red snapper are commonly caught in the same locations as black sea bass and vermilion snapper, which were allowed to be kept and landed throughout 2021.
-Therefore, although red snapper was not allowed to be retained outside of those three days, it was still caught and released frequently due to effort directed at co-occurring species may not be able to be retained, it still may be caught, released, and be susceptible to release mortality frequently due to effort directed at co-occurring species may not be able to be retained at co-occurring species may not be able to be retained, it still may be caught, released, and be susceptible to release mortality frequently due to effort directed at co-occurring species may not be able to be retained.
+Thus, although a species may not be able to be retained, it still may be caught, released, and be susceptible to release mortality frequently due to effort directed at co-occurring species that can be retained.

 Stock assessments estimate the number of fish that can be sustainably removed from a stock annually.
 These removals can occur as fish that are harvested or fish that are caught, released, and subsequently die due to the catch and release process (i.e., dead discards).
 If more fish die after being caught and released, fewer of the removals can be projected as harvested fish.
 Most management regulations pertain to harvested fish because fishermen have more control over what they retain rather than what they catch.
-Projections of management effects for actions that reduce a species' retention (e.g., lowering ACLs, lowering bag limits, increasing minimum size limits) often estimate similar or higher amounts of removals due to discard mortality (because fewer fish are allowed to be kept, more fish are released and more fish die following release).
-Therefore, for stocks with high amounts of dead discards (e.g. South Atlantic red snapper), regulatory changes to allowable harvest (retained fish) have minimal impacts to reducing overall removals must be made by reducing the number of dead discards, either by lowering the discard mortality rate (improving the survival of fish that are released) or by lowering the overall catch (fewer fish released at a given discard mortality rate results in fewer dead discards).
+Projections of management effects for actions that reduce a species' retention (e.g., lowering ACLs, lowering bag limits, increasing minimum size limits) often estimate similar or higher amounts of removals due to discard mortality (because fewer fish are allowed to be kept, more fish are released, and more fish die following release).
+Therefore, for stocks with high amounts of dead discards (e.g., South Atlantic red snapper), regulatory changes to allowable harvest (retained fish) have minimal impacts to reducing overall removals and improving stock status.
+For such stocks, substantial changes to the number of removals must be made by reducing the number of dead discards, either by lowering the discard mortality rate (improving the survival of fish that are released) or by lowering the overall catch (fewer fish released at a given discard mortality rate results in fewer dead discards).